Talking in “tongues” – My own sad experience

 The baptism of the Holy Spirit is the specific anointing God gives to believers who have purified / sanctified their hearts towards Him.
 (See 1Pet 3:15 & James 4:8).
 It is the consciousness of the new birth, or “being born again”.

 As we are baptized into Christ (Rom 6:2), so too are we baptized by the Holy Spirit.
 In fact, they both happen at the same time.
 Some might say that the consciousness of the baptism of the Holy Spirit is separate from being born again, but it is not.
 Many believe in Christ for years but still have not given themselves over to Him in their hearts.
 Hence, their belief that sanctification is a process.
 (See Justification vs Sanctification for more details).
 These are believers only.
 But it was also believers who wanted to kill Jesus, according to His own words.
 Did you ever read the incident?
-(See John 8:30 – 40 in context).
+(See John 8:30 – 59 in context; especially verses 30 & 31).

 What is it to “pray in the Holy Spirit”?